taichi/modernjs/modernjs.en.md

 }
 ```

-When this is rendered, it will be roughly like this HTML.
-Because CSS class name which does not automatically duplicate by [css-loader] is named, the weird name is set in the class attribute.
+It will be rendered roughly like this HTML.
+The weird class name is set to the class attribute that[css-loader] automatically generates not to duplicate.

 ```
 <div class="table__table___32osj">